 Today, Cowra is home of the World Peace Bell, and the Peace Precinct includes the former POW Campsite, Cowra Italy Friendship Monument, Japanese Gardens and Cultural Centre, Sakura Avenue, and the Saburo Nagakura Park.
-Cowra is now known for its contribution to grassroots peace building, and is arguably the only peace tourism destination in Australia.
+Cowra is also known for its contribution to grassroots peace building, and is arguably the only peace tourism destination in Australia.

 Overview of Cowra Voices: